TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 ## Advanced Changes?
 With Rector!

-Do you want to see more advanced operaheretions, like those we [brainstormed in the beginning](#when-we-say-em-modify-em-and-em-ast-em-together-what-can-you-brainstorm)?
+Do you want to see more advanced operations, like those we [brainstormed in the beginning](#when-we-say-em-modify-em-and-em-ast-em-together-what-can-you-brainstorm)?
 Look at package I'm working on which should **automate application upgrades** - **[RectorPHP](https://github.com/RectorPHP/Rector)**.

 <br>